Editor Note: Updated 13.11.20

 Whilst Hungary remains the largest producer of Mangalitsa pigs, their culinary popularity has spread to them being reared in both the USA and the UK in the last decades.
 British born celebrated chef April Bloomfield of New York's The Spotted Pig has also recently embarked on a venture championing Mangalitsa pigs on her new UK farm project.

-A Superior Flavoured, Buttery Pork
+Mangalitsa Pork: A Superior Buttery Flavour

 A descendent of the European wild boar and cousin of the black foot Iberian Pig, the Mangalitsa pig incorporates highly desirable qualities from both, yielding a very versatile meat.